signesw/markdown-cv/index.md

   emissions	of	pollutants).
 - Other	tasks	included	in-depth	studies	on	mental	well-being	in	urban	areas,	work	in	GIS,	and performing	financial	analyses	using	Excel.

+  `August 2017 - September 2017`
+__Mobilis DK__, Copenhagen, Denmark

+- Summer Internship
+- I	was	on	site	with	Mobilis	in	central	Copenhagen	during	the	construction	of	a	new	pedestrian	and cycling	bridge.
+- Tasks	included	ensuring	health	and	safety	standards	were	met	and	were	up	to	date	prior	to	an inspection,	administrating	bills, and	assisting	the	surveyor	when	setting	out	the	piles	for the	abutment.

 ## Volunteering